RibosomeK/SOFA-Cantonese-Model/README.md

 This script is aim to transform label file into other scheme (by default is two-seg) and easy to use.

+### Changelogs

+2024-12-25

+- Fixed missing word in `cantonese-two-seg.csv` (baat)
+- Added checking feature, words that already in giving scheme or have mismatch phonemes will be informed or warned.
+Now you can use the script for the same `TextGrid` file for multiple times

 ```
 > python change_scheme.py --help